phoneintel/phoneintel/phoneintel/README.md

 ### License

-PhoneIntel is licensed under the Apache 2.0 License.
+PhoneIntel is licensed under the GPL-3.0 License.
 For more details, see the [LICENSE](https://github.com/phoneintel/phoneintel/blob/main/LICENSE) file.

 ---